MPLLang/mpl/README.md

 ### Requirements

-MPL has only been tested on Linux with x86-64.
+MPL has primarily been tested on Linux with x86-64.
+Preliminary support for Mac has been implemented but not yet thoroughly tested.
+If you are installing on Mac, you'll need to install manually from source (not through `mpl-switch`).
+Instructions are below.

 The following software is required.
  * [GCC](http://gcc.gnu.org)
  * [GMP](http://gmplib.org) (GNU Multiple Precision arithmetic library)
  * [GNU Make](http://savannah.gnu.org/projects/make), [GNU Bash](http://www.gnu.org/software/bash/)